larslockefeer/Medusa/README.md

 # Future feature ideas

+* Use some (simple) templating system for the graph generation instead of the current implementation
 * Add tests to ensure that the parser parses correctly
 * Support for multiple interface definitions in a single header
 * Add an option to supply a list to limit the classes included in the diagram